-As of June 30, 2018 and 2017, the Company had Cash and Cash equivalents maintained at various banks including an affiliated bank.
-The Company likewise leases an office space from an affiliate that is renewable annually.
+As of September 30, 2018 and 2017, the Group has cash and cash equivalents maintained at various banks including an affiliated bank, a subsidiary of a stockholder.
+Likewise, the Group entered into a lease agreement with an affiliate covering the office space it occupies, which is renewable annually.